- Peer feedback and coaching available via Eli Review, October 7-November 1, 2019

 The Undergraduate Researcher Poster Session is organized by a multi-institutional team of faculty and students, including undergraduate and graduate students who presented at the prior undergraduate researcher poster sessions; members of the special interest group on undergraduate research; and members of the Committee on Undergraduate Research.

-To be considered for this poster session, submit a presentation title and a 400-word proposal that:
+To be considered for this poster session, submit a poster presentation title and a 400-word proposal that:

 - Explains your research project,